-Chapter 2: Site Survey & Connectivity Test
+Chapter 2: Site Survey and Connectivity Test

-Prior to installation, please complete and submit the RTU Installation Form via fax ((770) 685-7913) or email (setupforms@123mc.com) so Mission can set up the new unit(s) on your web portal.
+Prior to installation, please complete and submit the RTU Installation Form via fax at (770) 685-7913 or email to setupforms@123mc.com so Mission can set up the new unit(s) on your web portal.
 New customers must also complete and submit both forms within the New Customer Packet.
 The web portal can be accessed with the login credentials you provided within the Account Setup Form.
-Once completed and entered by technical support, alarms can be enabled for your RTU(s) immediately after installation so you can perform end-to-end testing.
+Once completed and entered by Technical Support, alarms can be enabled for your RTU(s) immediately after installation so you can perform end-to-end testing.

 By powering the RTU and testing connectivity before mounting the hardware, you can optimize the signal strength for years of trouble-free communication.
-The test only takes a few minutes since the included battery can provide temporary power.
-Refer to Chapter 3 when positioning the antenna for details on best practices.
+The test only takes a few minutes because the included battery provides temporary power.
+Refer to Chapter 3 for best practices when positioning the antenna.

-- 1. Remove the RTU from the box and place it on or near the control panel it will be monitoring.
+- Remove the RTU from the box and place it on or near the control panel it will be monitoring.
 Remove the antenna cable and antenna whip from the package and hand-tighten the SMA-M connector to the radio SMA-F connection on the RTU (see Figure 1). - 2.
-Screw the whip antenna onto the molded antenna base and place it outside as high as possible.
+Screw the antenna whip onto the molded antenna base and place it outside as high as possible.
 Mount the antenna to the aluminum bracket.